A level and equivalent

 How will I be assessed?

-Studying psychology can lead to a range of higher education and specialist career opportunities.
-These include forensic and clinical psychology.
+Studying psychology can lead to a range of higher education and specialist career opportunities, including specialisms like forensic and clinical psychology.
 It can also lead to careers in teaching, marketing or medicine.
+Some of our most recent students have gone on to nursing and midwifery, counselling, marketing, teaching and many more areas of people related work.

 Reasons to join us:

-- You have an opportunity to develop your understanding in a whole new area and develop excellent understanding of human behaviour.
+- Develop your understanding in a whole new area and gain excellent understanding of human behaviour.

-- You research interesting phenomena that will not only develop essential skills for university, but gives you first-hand experience of human diversity and their thinking.
+- Research interesting phenomena that will not only develop essential skills for university, but gives you first-hand experience of human diversity and their thinking.

 - Psychology can help you in your future career.
-Employers look for the skills that Psychology teaches.
-This includes critical thinking and objectivity.
+Employers look for the skills that psychology teaches, including critical thinking and objectivity.